opencog/opencog/README.md

   to `sudo make install` at the end.

 ###### URE
-> OpenCog Unified Rule Engine
+> OpenCog Unified Rule Engine.
 > https://github.com/opencog/ure
 > Required for PLN
 > It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.

 ###### pln
-> OpenCog Probabilistic Logic Networks
+> OpenCog Probabilistic Logic Networks resoning system.
 > https://github.com/opencog/pln
 > It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.